 Prepares and maintains a variety of office files, accounts, and other records; prepares statistical and financial reports; processes budget information.

-Recruits and selects department personnel; assigns, directs, trains and inspects the work of staff; rewards, disciplines, and evaluates staff performance; develops staff schedules; takes action for transfers, promotions, suspensions, terminations, and demotions.
+Recruits and selects department personnel; assigns, directs, trains and inspects the work of staff; rewards, disciplines, and evaluates staff performance; develops staff schedules; takes action for transfers, promotions, suspensions, terminations, and demotions

 Acts as water distribution and collections ambassador for private and/or public events as needed; assists in preparing, organizing, and processing daily reports for submission to appropriate city agency as requested.